 </VisualStateManager.VisualStateGroups>

 Note: Your UWP app will run on spectrum of screen sizes.
 Snap points are a helpful tool when targeting groups of devices with similar, but not identical, characteristics.
 Some recommended snap points are 320, 720, 1024 and 320, 548, 1024 depending on how your UI adapts through visual states.
+Which snap points you adopt in your app depends on your app and the user experience you are creating.
+You should always test your app on a variety of different screens.

 Adaptive triggers in UWP include both MinWindowWidth and MinWindowHeight.
 We will use the MinWindowWidth trigger in this exercise.

-Give x:Name directives to the hero image and the metadata content, and assign the hero image to the first row and column of the grid.
+Give x:Name directives to the hero image and the StackPanel containing the metadata content so that we can refer to them in VisualState Setters.
+Assign the hero image to the first row and column of the grid.
 The hero image will remain in the first column and row regardless of visual state, so we can leave it as a static setting.
 The metadata content will move depending on the screen width, however.
 Remove the Grid.Column assignment from the Metadata StackPanel,

 XAML